John Glen (politician): Parliamentary career

+In December 2015 Glen completed an MA in international security and strategy, with distinction, at King's College London through the Royal College of Defence Studies.

 Despite describing himself as a Eurosceptic, Glen was a "reluctant Remainer" prior to the 2016 referendum as he did not feel it was the right time for the UK to leave the European Union.
-He later voted to trigger Article 50.

 Following Theresa May's appointment as Prime Minister in July 2016, Glen was made PPS to Chancellor of the Exchequer Philip Hammond.

-Following the 2017 election, Glen was appointed Parliamentary Under-Secretary of State for Arts, Heritage and Tourism.
+At the snap 2017 general election, Glen was again re-elected, with an increased vote share of 58.1% and a decreased majority of 17,333.
+After the election, he was appointed Parliamentary Under-Secretary of State for Arts, Heritage and Tourism.

-Glen's constituency was the location of the Poisoning of Sergei and Yulia Skripal.

 In the House of Commons he has sat on the Work and Pensions Committee, the Defence Committee and the Committees on Arms Export Controls (formerly Quadripartite Committee).
 He also sits on a number of All-party parliamentary groups (APPGs).
 He is the chair of the APPG on Global Uncertainties, which exists to inform parliamentarians of the activities of the UK Research Councils in response to global security challenges.
 He is vice-chair of the Carpet Industry APPG.

 Glen played a significant contributory role in the APPG Hunger and Food Poverty's inquiry, Feeding Britain.
 Additionally, he is secretary for the British Council APPG which took him on a visit to Kabul, and a member of APPG Egypt and APPG Parents and Families.
 His website lists his further APPG memberships as: Archives and History, British Council (Appointed Secretary in 2011), British-Maldives Parliamentary Group, Complex Needs and Dual Diagnosis, Constitution, Parliament and Citizenship, Historic Churches, Malaysia, Nuclear Energy, Runaway and Missing Children and Adults, Suicide and Self Harm Prevention, and Voice UK.

+Glen was again re-elected at the 2019 general election, with a decreased vote share of 56.4% and an increased majority of 19,736.

 On 2 September 2021 he became the longest serving Economic Secretary to the Treasury since the creation of the post in 1947.

 On 6 July 2022, Glen resigned as Economic Secretary to the Treasury during the July 2022 United Kingdom government crisis.

+On 13 November 2023, Glen was appointed the Paymaster General by Prime Minister Rishi Sunak in a cabinet reshuffle.
+Soon after he was re-elected for Salisbury at the July 2024 general election, Sunak appointed him as Shadow Paymaster General.
+When Kemi Badenoch became Conservative Leader in November 2024, Glen was succeeded as Shadow Paymaster General by Richard Holden.
+In July 2025, Glen was appointed Parliamentary Private Secretary to the Leader of the Opposition.

 Political views

-Tim Montgomerie, former Times columnist and Editor of ConservativeHome, has described John Glen as a "full spectrum Conservative" – meaning one who is Eurosceptic and supportive of low taxation, but also concerned with social issues and the environment.
+Tim Montgomerie, editor of ConservativeHome, has described John Glen as a "full spectrum Conservative" – meaning one who is Eurosceptic and supportive of low taxation, but also concerned with social issues and the environment.